 So later that morning on New Year’s Eve, I FaceTimed her in Paris.
 She was making dinner and we laughed and cried and caught up like nothing had changed.

-I felt so happy and filled up.
+I was flooded with happiness and filled up.

 This is the power of girlfriends.

 I’ve seen my best friends go through all of life’s challenges.
 Big moves.
 New love.
 Lost love.
 Babies.
 Parenting.
 Empty Nesting.
 Retirement.
 Maternity leaves.
 Starting over again.
 Illness.
 Loss.
 Entrepreneurship.
 Marriage troubles.
 Kid troubles.
 Life.

 You name it.
 This is life, and it has it all.

 We can survive and thrive through anything when we have each other.

 If you’re feeling stressed, isolated, lonely, or need a pick me up: call one of your besties.
 Make a plan to see them (even if it’s just virtually) and fill yourself up.